This web page should answer most common questions related to account sponsorship and renewals.

 Accounts that expire will no longer be able to log in to any BSOE services.

-This account controls your access to your BSOE e-mail account, all BSOE servers and web services, the SOE-WPA wireless network and more.
+This account controls your access to all BSOE workstations and servers.

 Usually this happens when you either hire a new person, or an existing account is transferred into your sponsorship by the former sponsor.
 This usually happens when a grad student changes advisers or a staff member moves to a new position.